zeligism/zeligism.github.io/_posts/2011-11-11-MathJokes.md

 ---

+**Wife**: I've had enough of your obsession over math!
+You never spend time with me.
+I'm leaving.

 **Mathematician**: Honey, please, I beg you… don’t leave me alone!
 I love you!

 **Wife**: Then prove it to me!